Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

     + Decisive incident response and remediation using a blend of automated technologies and human intervention
     + Reporting to ensure all incidents and threats are fed into the data repository, making it more precise and responsive in the future
     + Risk and compliance capabilities to ensure industry and government regulations are followed

   + SOC Job Roles
     + When a cyberattack occurs, the SOC acts as the digital front line, responding to the security incident with force while also minimizing the impact on business operations.
     + Common SOC roles include:
       + SOC Manager: Acts as the security center leader, overseeing all aspects of the SOC, its workforce and operations
+      + Director of incident response (IR): Responsible for managing incidents as they occur, and communicating security requirements to the organization in the case of a significant data breach.
       + Security Analyst Tier 1 – Triage: Categorizes and prioritizes alerts, escalates incidents to tier 2 analysts
       + Security Analyst Tier 2 – Incident Responder: Investigates and remediates escalated incidents, identifies affected systems and scope of the attack, uses threat intelligence to uncover the adversary
       + Security Analyst Tier 3 – Threat Hunter: Proactively searches for suspicious behavior and tests and assesses network security to detect advanced threats and identify areas of vulnerability or insufficiently protected assets
       + Security Architect: Designs the security system and its processes, and integrates various technological and human components
+      + Security engineer/architect: Maintains and suggests monitoring and analysis tools.
       + Compliance Auditor: Oversees the organization’s adherence to internal and external rules and regulations

     + SOC Challenges
       + Shortage of cybersecurity skills: Many SOC teams are understaffed and lack the advanced skills necessary to identify and respond to threats in a timely and effective manner.
 The (ISC)² Workforce Study estimated that the cybersecurity workforce needs to grow by 145% to close skills gap and better defend organizations worldwide.
       + Too many alerts: As organizations add new tools for threat detection, the volume of security alerts grows continually.
 With security teams today already inundated with work, the overwhelming number of threat alerts can cause threat fatigue.
 In addition, many of these alerts do not provide sufficient intelligence, context to investigate, or are false positives.
 False positives not only drain time and resources, but can also distract teams from real incidents.
       + Operational Overhead: Many organizations use an assortment of disconnected security tools.
 This means that security personnel must translate security alerts and policies between environments, leading to costly, complex, and inefficient security operations.

+#### Cyber Fusion Center (CFC)
++ Cyber Fusion Center (CFC) can be thought of as an advanced or next-generation SOC.
++ The CFC employs a proactive approach to identifying threats and defending against them in a unified and timely manner.
+It fosters collaboration among various teams within an organization to support cybersecurity.
+This improves threat intelligence gathering, shortens the time it takes to respond to and stop an attack and reduces overall damage to the organization.
+These teams can include Security Operations, CSIRT, Threat Intelligence team, IT Operations, Fraud/Legal, and so on.

 --------